 Every year, on Oct.
 8th, people reenact the procession, holding an all night Rosary procession and vigil at the National Shrine of Our Lady of Good Help.
 In 2016, Oct.
 1st-9th became the week during which the inaugural National Novena to Our Lady of Good Help was introduced worldwide.
 Our Lady of Good Help was designated a National Shrine by the U.S Conference of Bishops during a Mass Aug.
 15, 2016, the Feast of the Assumption of Mary into heaven, the Shrine’s largest annual outdoor mass and processional event.

 The Diocese of Green Bay provides oversight of The National Shrine of Our Lady of Good Help.
-An on site staff of more than a dozen manage, operate and, with help from more than 200 volunteers, care for the apparition site, Chapel and grounds.
+An on site staff of over a dozen manage, operate and, with help from more than 200 volunteers, care for the apparition site, Chapel and grounds.

 Each year, thousands of pilgrims come to the National Shrine of Our Lady of Good Help for peaceful prayer, retreat, healing, reflection, spiritual edification and to give thanks for blessings received through intercessory prayer with Our Blessed Mother to her son, Jesus.
 Two priests from the Fathers of Mercy live on site and provide spiritual guidance.
 Fr.
 John Broussard serves as the Shrine’s Rector and Fr.
 Jewel Aytona, as its Chaplain.
 Sister Mardelle Meinholz of the Franciscan Sisters of Christian Charity, Manitowoc, WI serves as an on-site Catechesis Coordinator.